Academics & 2020-2021 Calendar

 How will class schedules be impacted?
 And how soon will we be notified?

-During July we are altering class meeting times to allow for more time in between classes, which helps to reduce density in academic buildings.
+Class meeting times have been altered to allow for more time in between classes, which helps to reduce density in academic buildings.
 This will be done in a way to avoid as much as possible any scheduling conflicts for students’ current schedules.
 However, as student needs and course design needs evolve, there may be some changes in students’ schedules that need to be made.
-This is why we have added an early add/drop period in August to allow students to adjust their schedules.
+Students can view any changes to schedules as well as the delivery mode of their classes in Student Planning.

 What will active learning and group work look like?